-- 495. Both the City and the Union recognize the need to: - review the use of public/private partnerships; - review the use of personal services contracts; and

-- use "as-needed" and/or other non-permanent employees for operational purposes under certain circumstances, but desire to ensure such non-permanent appointment status is not used inappropriately. - 496.
-In pursuit of this goal, the parties agree to the creation of an SOS Labor/Management Committee consisting of four (4) City representatives and four (4) representatives from SEIU, whose members shall be granted release time to take part in meetings of the Committee. - 497.
-The Committee shall initially convene no later than July 1, 2010, shall meet at least monthly, and shall work cooperatively to: - a. identify and recommend processes for ending long-term provisional and as-needed employment; - b. review utilization patterns within departments; - c. identify departments that may be better staffed with a higher percentage of permanent positions; - d. review and make recommendations on the use of public/private partnerships; and - e. review and make recommendations on the use of personal services contracts with the goal to reduce personal service contracts. - f.
-Identify and address those departments whose use of Prop F and As-Needed employees may be inconsistent with Civil Service Rules. - 498.
-The Committee shall complete its work no later than June 30, 2011, unless the parties mutually agree to a later date.
+- 459. Both the City and the Union recognize the need to: - review the use of public/private partnerships; - review the use of personal services contracts; and - use "as-needed" and/or other non-permanent employees for operational purposes under certain circumstances, but desire to ensure such non-permanent appointment status is not used inappropriately. - 460.
+In pursuit of this goal, the parties agree to the creation of an SOS Labor/Management Committee consisting of four (4) City representatives and four (4) representatives from SEIU, whose members shall be granted release time to take part in meetings of the Committee. - 461.
+The Committee shall meet at least monthly, and shall work cooperatively to: - a. identify and recommend processes for ending long-term provisional and as-needed employment; - b. review utilization patterns within departments; - c. identify departments that may be better staffed with a higher percentage of permanent positions; - d. review and make recommendations on the use of public/private partnerships; and - e. review and make recommendations on the use of personal services contracts with the goal to reduce personal service contracts. - f.
+Identify and address those departments whose use of Prop F and As-Needed employees may be inconsistent with Civil Service Rules. - 462.
+The Committee shall complete its work no later than the expiration of this agreement, unless the parties mutually agree to a later date.
 The Committee shall submit quarterly reports to the Human Resources Director and the Union.